ewjoachim/bitwarden-keyring/README.md

 ## Caveats

-`bitwarden-keyring` will try to select an appropriate credential based on the given service name, but as of now, it can't use the normal bitwarden url match mechanism.
-This is likely to change when bitwarden releases a new version of the CLI thanks to [this issue](https://github.com/bitwarden/cli/issues/32).

 `bitwarden-keyring` was only tested with:
 - macOS, using the `bitwarden-cli` from `brew`
 - ubuntu, using the `bw` from `snap`